 On their own, each of these cards offers great value.
 But when used together, you can get even more out of your spending.

 Both the Freedom and Sapphire Preferred earn bonus points in certain categories of spending, while general purchases only get one point per dollar.
 When you combine either of these two cards with the Freedom Unlimited, you can earn at least 1.5 points per dollar on every purchase you make – boosting your overall rewards rate.

 If you use all three cards, that rate gets even better.
-For example, in Q2 2019, Chase Freedom cardholders can earn 5 percent cash back (up to $1,500 in purchase, after activation) at grocery stores and home improvement stores.
+For example, in Q4 2019, Chase Freedom cardholders can earn 5 percent cash back (up to $1,500 in purchase, after activation) on department store, PayPal and Chase Pay purchases.
 Then, you can use the Sapphire Preferred to earn 2 points per dollar on travel and restaurant purchases.
 If you use the Freedom Unlimited for all other transactions, you’ll earn the following rewards rate:

 |Chase Freedom + Chase Freedom Unlimited + Chase Sapphire Preferred|